Bel-Art/bel-art.github.io/content/telecom.md

 -   Hosting a CSV for a subject and thus for students of a subject
 -   Assisting people in [INF103](https://inf103.telecom-paris.fr/inf103/)
 -   Helping people :)

+## Logos

+[Here](https://bel-art.github.io/telecom-logos/) is a website with plenty of logos : [https://bel-art.github.io/telecom-logos/](https://bel-art.github.io/telecom-logos/).
+You can preview them with hovering!